aws-actions/configure-aws-credentials/README.md

 `output-credentials` is set to true.
 This example also shows that you can use the `aws-session-token` input in a situation where session tokens are fetched and passed to this action.

+## Additional Tests

+### Integration Tests for Different AWS Regions
+We have added integration tests for different AWS regions to ensure the action works correctly across various regions.
+These tests are included in the `.github/workflows/tests-integ.yml` file and cover regions such as `us-east-1`, `us-west-2`, and `eu-west-1`.

+### Integration Tests for Different IAM Roles
+We have added integration tests for different IAM roles to ensure the action handles various permission configurations correctly.
+These tests are included in the `.github/workflows/tests-integ.yml` file and cover different IAM roles.

+### Edge Case Testing for Invalid AWS Credentials
+We have added tests for edge cases involving invalid AWS credentials to ensure the action fails gracefully and provides meaningful error messages.
+These tests cover scenarios such as missing AWS credentials, invalid AWS credentials, expired AWS credentials, missing or corrupted web identity token files, special characters in `AWS_SECRET_ACCESS_KEY`, and invalid regions.

+### Performance and Load Testing
+We have added performance and load testing to ensure the action can handle multiple concurrent requests without performance degradation.
+These tests measure the action's execution time for different configurations and verify the action's retry mechanism under various network conditions.

 ## License Summary
 This code is made available under the MIT license.